WenCongWu/FreDFT/README.md

-# MSFANet
+# FreDFT

-This is an object detection project.
+This is a multispectral object detection project.
 The code will be made public after the paper is accepted.